On-premise DRM or Cloud DRM for IPTV in India? A comprehensive analysis comparing costs, security, and key pros and cons of each DRM solution

 But for many service providers, a key decision remains unclear:

-Should you choose a Cloud-based DRM or an On-premise DRM solution?
+Should you choose a Cloud-based or an On-premise DRM solution?

 Which one offers better cost efficiency, content security, and scalability for future growth?